Anterior cruciate ligament injury: Dominance theories

 Some studies have suggested that there are four neuromuscular imbalances that predispose women to higher incidence of ACL injury.
 Female athletes are more likely to jump and land with their knees relatively straight and collapsing in towards each other, while most of their bodyweight falls on a single foot and their upper body tilts to one side.
 Several theories have been described to further explain these imbalances.
 These include the ligament dominance, quadriceps dominance, leg dominance, and trunk dominance theories.

 The ligament dominance theory suggests that when females athletes land after a jump, their muscles do not sufficiently absorb the impact of the ground.
 As a result, the ligaments of the knee must absorb the force, leading to a higher risk of injury.
 Quadriceps dominance refers to a tendency of female athletes to preferentially use the quadriceps muscles to stabilize the knee joint.
 Given that the quadriceps muscles work to pull the tibia forward, an overpowering contraction of the quadriceps can place strain on the ACL, increasing risk of injury.

 Leg dominance describes the observation that women tend to place more weight on one leg than another.
 Finally, trunk dominance suggests that males typically exhibit greater control of the trunk in performance situations as evidenced by greater activation of the internal oblique muscle.
 Female athletes are more likely to land with their upper body tilted to one side and more weight on one leg than the other, therefore placing greater rotational force on their knees.

+Governments and healthcare professionals acknowledge the high incidence of ACL injuries and have dedicated significant research efforts to prevention and rehabilitation.
+Studies have demonstrated the effectiveness of diverse training methods, such as balance, plyometric, resistance, and technique training, in reducing ACL injury risk among adolescent females.
+However, evidence supporting this approach for adult sport-active populations, both male and female, is limited.
+Two underdeveloped areas are the specificity of exercises used in interventions and the consideration of athletes' experiences, including adherence and motivation.
+Therefore, there is a need for injury prevention researchers to optimize training content and delivery methods to better translate research findings for diverse sport populations of varying ages and genders.